-First things first, please introduce yourself and your company
+To start, please introduce yourself and your project

 How did you discover Toornament?